astropy/specutils/docs/fitting.rst

 Spectrum Fitting
 ===================

-Specutils has the ability to fit the flux of a `specutils.spectra.Spectrum1D` object.
+Specutils has the ability to fit the flux of a `~specutils.Spectrum1D` object.
-The fit routine takes the `specutils.spectra.Spectrum1D` object and a list of `astropy.modeling.models` that have initial guesses for each of the parameters.
+The fit routine takes the `~specutils.Spectrum1D` object and a list of `~astropy.modeling.Model` that have initial guesses for each of the parameters.

-The internal functionality uses `astropy.modeling.fitting` routines.
-The flux is extracted from the `specutils.spectra.Spectrum1D` and is passed along with a compound model created from the model initial guesses.
+The internal functionality uses `~astropy.modeling.fitting` routines.
+The flux is extracted from the `~specutils.Spectrum1D` and is passed along with a compound model created from the model initial guesses.

 Model Fitting